 The skills required to manage any complex commercial and retail property are many.
 Far too many agent principals underestimate the quality of person that they should apply to a new property management appointment.

 Certainly, a junior unskilled property manager can learn the skills required, but getting the right quality of person to do the job is very important.
 If you have not got the right mix of skills in your property manager, things will soon unravel.

 In this property market, the controls on a commercial or retail property are many.
 Compliances and property performance come together in a variety of critical strategies.
 Here are some points of focus that should apply to the role of commercial or retail property manager:

 - Lease skills will always be important.
-Understanding how to lease is one thing; negotiating a deal and putting it on paper is another.
+Understanding how to lease premises and property is one thing; negotiating a deal and putting it on paper is another.
 Good all-round leasing skills are required.
 That will include the types of rent, lease variations, lease documentation, incentives, market rents, and lease implementation.

 - Reporting in a fashion that is acceptable for the owner of the property will always be important and unique.
 It should be said that the complexity and reporting requirements of each property should be allowed for in the management fees for each property.
 Standard fees cannot apply across different property types and landlords; the differences of reporting and property function should adjust the base management fee so you get paid for the work that you do for each landlord.

 So are you this person?
 Do you have these skills?
 Over time you can learn and improve, it is however important that you understand that you work in a very complex part of the property industry.
 Recognise the skills required and seek to improve your skills accordingly.